patrickboston/isc-deploy-tool/README.md

 - BRANDING_CONFIG
 - PASSWORD_POLICY

 ## Setup/Import Configuration Files
 This a NodeJS project that was written on NodeJS 18.
 You will need NodeJS installed prior to using this tool.
 Find the latest NodeJS download here: https://nodejs.org/en/download

 You can then clone this repository.
 Once the repository is cloned, run `npm install` within the cloned repository directory to install all project dependencies.

 You will also need to set up the following files in the root of your project to be able to export/import from Identity Security Cloud environments:
 - `<env>.env.js` - Holds the parameters needed to login to hit ISC API endpoints via a PAT (Personal Access Token).
-These files is in the default `.gitignore` and should never be pushed to the remote repository.
+These files are in the default `.gitignore` and should never be pushed to the remote repository.
 There is an example in this repository, but it needs to look like this:
 ```js
 export default
     {